Data Tables in LWC (Lightning Web Components)

 Basic Data Table in LWC(Lightning Web Components)

 This is how the tag is going to look like.
-If you notice it there is no fuss at all, it's pretty much simple and straight forward.
+If you notice it there is no fuss at all, it's pretty much simple.

 <!-- We are looking at display data in